WRKSHPZ/mario-kart-64/readme-en.md

 ## Workshop intro
 Since we are going to train a machine learning model to play Mario Kart 64, we will go through the 'standard' steps involved in training an ML model:
 - Gathering and tagging training data
-- Preparing training data for processing
+- Preparing training data for processing.
 - Training the model
 - Verifying the performance of the model